blaise-io/acelink/README.md

 ### To do, maybe

- - Show stream meta info
+ - Show stream meta info in VLC
- - Maintain history of streams (help appreciated: how do I retrieve a stream's title from the Ace Stream server?)
+ - Maintain a history of streams
- - Validate stream is working before launching VLC
+ - Validate that a stream is working before launching VLC
- - Use the Wine version of Ace Stream and remove Docker dependency